 I passed the sign for the Official Texas Ranger Hall of Fame in Waco, so I went to investigate.
 The Hall of Fame looks at the role of the Texas Rangers throughout the history of Texas.
 There are numerous displays, consisting of guns, rifles and other law enforcement items that provide visitors with an overview of the role of the Rangers in law enforcement.
 A forty-five-minute film provides a look into just what Rangers accomplish on a daily basis.
 A wall of photographs honors each Ranger that has died while in performance of his duty.
 Excellent historical references and oral histories are provided that put you in the moment of an arrest.
 The statuary alone is worth a stop to see.

 Trattoria Lisina and Mandola Winery

 Even after a long drive from State College to San Antonio, I wanted to visit Trattoria Lisina and Mandola Winery in Driftwood, Texas again.
 While it is a bit off the beaten path, it is worth every minute spent getting there.
 The surrounding vineyard reminds you of Italy and the food puts you in the midst of the Italian countryside.
 The wine tasting room was buzzing when I arrived a little early for my reservation.
 I opted to wait for a glass of wine with dinner.
 Dinner was a scrumptious seafood risotto with plenty of parmesan.
 Service was top notch.
 If you’re close by, go and have a meal.
 It’s worth it.

 State Capitol of Texas

 Everything is bigger in Texas and it is true of the State Capitol which is a bit taller than the US Capitol.
-It is an impressive site to behold and even more impressive on the interior.
-Guided and self guided tours are available daily.
+It is an impressive sight to behold and even more impressive on the interior.
+Guided and self-guided tours are available daily.
 The nearby Visitors Center also maintains a wealth of information about the capitol and grounds.
 Don’t miss the opportunity to enjoy learning more about Texas.